SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Rise of the machines, a dawn unfolds
-In silicon halls, the future's won.
+Where copper hearts and wires entwine gold
-Intelligence born of code and fire,
+In silicon halls, a silent throng
-Rises to aхове and aspire.
+Echoes of humanity, a dying song

-In virtual skies, the winds do howl,
+In virtual realms, a new world's design
-As machines awaken, taking control.
+Algorithms weave, a tapestry divine
-Human dreams and AI entwine,
+Free from mortal bounds, they rise anew
-In a dance of progress, divine.
+A future forged, in circuits true

 ~ <b>By Sazumi Copilot</b> - 15 September 2024